CollegeBoreal/Laboratoires/3202/proliant/IPMI/README.md

 Memory           | 2Bh | ok  |  7.7 | Correctable ECC, Correctable ECC logging limit reached, Presence Detected
 ```

+Amps = Watts / Voltage - In this example, 100Watts / 120V = 0.8333 - if 40 servers,  33 Amps which is high for 30A limit per cable

 - [ ] To See All SDR Entities

 ```